MalayNagda/ROS_Gazebo/README.md

 ## 1. Introduction to ROS
 The purpose of this assignment was to get acquainted with the fundamentals of ROS- how to create a ROS workspace, packages, topics, nodes, messages, publishing and subscribing messages.

 The objective was to write a node that makes the turtlesim write the first letter of my last name which is ‘N’.
 First, I created a workspace and package 'nodes' within that workspace and then made a node ‘my_initials_turtlesim.py’ in that package.
-This node can be seen in the similar folder structure above.
+This node can be seen in the similar folder structure above- ./nodes/my_initials_turtlesim.py

 ### Node code explanation
 To make the turtlesim move, we publish messages to the ROS topic cmd_vel.
 For the rostopic of cmd_vel, the message type is geometry_msgs/Twist which expects two vectors (one for linear velocity and the other for angular velocity) with three float64 values each for the three axes.
 I initialized them to zero values and published the same to the topic.